Featured Video - Amabelle Aguiluz

 A graduate of the Fashion Institute of Technology’s Milan program, in collaboration with the Politecnico di Milano, Amabelle Aguiluz graduated with a specialization in knitwear.
 Her debut collection for spring summer 2013, is being produced with support from kickstarter, the crowd sourced, grass roots funding initiative.
-The concept behind the collection, started through collage crafting, drawing, stream of consciousness writing, and visual journaling on Tumbrl.
+The concept behind the collection, started through collage crafting, drawing, stream of consciousness writing, and visual journaling on Tumblr.
 Ideas soon translated into a mini collection of eight pieces, all beginning from a single, simple shape.
 Aquiluz’s artistic values, commitment to the environment, and her social responsibility, forms the foundation of the brand.
 Exploring new forms in order to create innovative, functional, and transformable designs, the collection is ecologically conscious and made entirely in the USA.
-Produced from natural fibers, the collection includes bamboo and vegetable dyed organic cotton, all handmade by artisans in the Los Angeles area.
+Produced from natural fibers, the collection includes vegetable dyed organic cotton and alpaca, all handmade by artisans in the Los Angeles area.

 Born and raised in LA to Filipino parents, Amabelle Aquiluz was drawn to create and draw from a young age, inspired and influenced by her grandmother, who constantly created something from nothing, using recycled materials, and collected clothing.
 Aguiluz’s creative journey lead her to New York at nineteen, where she worked at Barney’s Co-op, followed by a position at Diane Von Furstenberg, and a design internship, also working and interning for Nathan Jenden, Tuleh, Philip Lim, Volang, Malini Murgani, and Heather Lawton, leading to a range of experiences in different areas within the fashion industry.
 Moving back to Los Angeles, she now creates innovative clothing that values art, utilizes natural materials, and is locally sourced and produced.